10 Best Trail Running Gaiters Reviewed

 They’re plain black, and hence subtle.
 But despite their strength, they do look a little floppy and flimsy.
 This means that they’re not particularly fashionable, which might be of significance to some.

 This is perhaps the best option in terms of price.
-They are the cheapest on this list, and do the job as well as any other.
-That said, they aren’t as reliable, so if you’re one of the unlucky ones, this could be one of those pesky examples of false economy.
+They are the cheapest on this list and do the job as well as any other.
+That said, they aren’t as reliable, so if you’re one of the unlucky ones, this could be one of those pesky examples of being dollar smart and penny stupid.

 The main flaw here is comfort.
 They can be slightly tight and unpleasant if you have larger ankles.
-This is only an issue for a small portion of users, but it is of significance.
+This is only an issue for a small portion of users but is of significance.

-These are plain and come in a nice grey colour.
-Though they don’t have the subtlety or sleekness of other options, they look pretty good.
+These are plain and come in a nice grey color.
+Though they don’t have the subtlety or sleekness of other options, they still look pretty good.